Parasail-Health/Parasail-Policies/source/sections/data_management_policy.md

 ## Backup Policy and Procedures

-1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for Parasail Customers, including PaaS Customers that utilize the Parasail Backup Service
+1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for Parasail Customers
 2. Parasail Ops Team, lead by VP of Engineering, is designated to be in charge of backups.
 3. Dev Ops Team members are trained and assigned assigned to complete backups and manage the backup media.
 4. Document backups